autowarefoundation/autoware.universe/common/tvm_utility/design/tvm-utility-design.md

 # TVM Utility {#tvm-utility-design}

 This is the design document for the `tvm_utility` package.
-For instructions on how to build the tests for YOLOv2 Tiny, see the @subpage tvm-utility-yolo-v2-tiny-tests.
-For information about where to store test artifacts see the @subpage tvm-utility-artifacts-readme.
+For instructions on how to build the tests for YOLOv2 Tiny, see the [tvm-utility-yolo-v2-tiny-tests](./tvm-utility-yolo-v2-tiny-tests.md).
+For information about where to store test artifacts see the [tvm-utility-artifacts-readme](../artifacts/README.md).

 ## Purpose / Use cases